sanoj-s/joq-web-sel/README.md

 		</test> <!-- Test -->
 	</suite> <!-- Suite -->

-NOTE: If you need run on different browsers, you can mention firefox or edge or ie or headless for the **browserName** parameter in the above testng.xml code.
+NOTE: If you need run on different browsers, you can mention firefox or edge or ie or safari or headless for the **browserName** parameter in the above testng.xml code.

 I hope this automation framework will help to kickstart your automation scripting from the base level.